bogdanoancea/MobileNetworkDataSimulationTemplate/data/networkEvents/README-networkEvents.txt

 6. <specs_coords CRSType= ...>
 It specifies the geographical coordinates of the location where the network events where generated.
 The atribute CRSType can have one of the two values: "None"  or "WGS84".
-In the first case no Coordinate Reference System is used and the x,y,z coordinates are simpple cartesian coordinates in meters. in the second case the WGS84 Coordinate Reference System is used to give the network events geographical coordinates and the lat/long asystem is used.
+In the first case no Coordinate Reference System is used and the x,y,z coordinates are simple cartesian coordinates in meters.
+In the second case the WGS84 Coordinate Reference System is used to give the network events geographical coordinates and the lat/long asystem is used.

 a)CRSType = None